dereuromark/cakephp-tinyauth/docs/README.md

 Option | Type | Description
 :----- | :--- | :----------
-allowUser|boolean|True will give authenticated users access to all resources except those using the `adminPrefix` allowAdmin|boolean|True will give users with a role id matching `adminRole` access to all resources using the `adminPrefix` adminRole|int|Id of the role you will use as admins.
+roleColumn|string|Name of column in user table holding role id (only used for single-role per user/BT) rolesTable|string|Name of Configure key holding all available roles OR class name of roles database table multiRole|boolean|True will enable multi-role/HABTM authorization (requires a valid join table) adminRole|int|Id of the role you will use as admins.
 Users with this role are granted access to all actions using `adminPrefix` but only when `allowAdmin` is enabled superAdminRole|int|Id of the super admin role.
 Users with this role will have access to ALL resources. adminPrefix|string|Name of the prefix used for admin pages.
-Defaults to admin. autoClearCache|Boolean|True will generate a new acl cache file every time. aclKey|string|Name of the column holding your user role id (only for single role per user/BT) aclTable|string|Name of the table holding your user roles (only for multiple roles per user/HABTM)
+Defaults to admin. allowAdmin|boolean|True will give users with a role id matching `adminRole` access to all resources using the `adminPrefix` allowUser|boolean|True will give authenticated users access to all resources except those using the `adminPrefix` autoClearCache|Boolean|True will generate a new acl cache file every time.